Non-reciprocal frustration: time crystalline order-by-disorder phenomenon and a spin-glass-like state: Time crystalline order-by-disorder phenomena

+as a source of quenched disorder.
+The width $\Delta$ characterizes the strength of the quenched disorder.
+This is the Kuramoto model \cite{Kuramoto1984,Acebron2005,Fruchart2021} generalized to multiple communities.
+According to Refs.~\cite{Ott2008,Ott2009}, the order parameter dynamics of this system are governed by,

-Among the marginal orbits in the absence of disorder $\Delta=0$ shown in Fig.~\ref{fig:three spins} (and the thin line of Fig.~\ref{fig:order-by-disorder}(f)), certain orbits are ``selected'' to be stable (solid lines in Fig.~\ref{fig:order-by-disorder}(f)), signaling the occurrence of OBD.
+Figure \ref{fig: three community case} shows the order parameter dynamics of this system.
+Among the marginal orbits in the absence of disorder $\Delta=0$ shown in Fig.~\ref{fig: three spins} (and the thin line of Fig.~\ref{fig: three community case}, certain orbits are ``selected'' to be stable (solid lines in Fig.~\ref{fig: three community case}), signaling the occurrence of OBDP.